smallcham/discjvm/README.md

 # complete the opcode "instanof" and complete the next native method stat0

 # if_acmpne int class not equals, set frame->count > 140006

+# completed invoke_virtual , write logic of is_signature_polymorphic method internal, and find out why method_type is equals.